Last Updated: 06 May, 2025

 Convert WAV file to MP3 using FFmpeg

-FFmpeg offers a powerful solution to convert to MP3 any WAV or audio file effortlessly.
-To convert a WAV file to an MP3 file using FFmpeg, you can use the following command in your terminal or command prompt:
+FFmpeg provides a powerful and easy way to convert WAV files to MP3.
+To convert a WAV to MP3 using FFmpeg, simply run the following command in your terminal or command prompt:

 ffmpeg -i input.wav -vn -ar 44100 -ac 2 -b:a 192k output.mp3